The NBME updated the Free 120 Step 1 questions on June 6th, 2022. Below are explanations for every question in Blocks 1-3.

 - D- This patient has developed acute tubular necrosis (e.g., muddy brown casts, acute kidney injury, elevated creatinine) in the setting of E. coli sepsis.
 This is most likely due to decreased renal blood flow caused by hypotension and renal ischemia.
 The most likely areas of the kidney to be affected by ischemia include the proximal convoluted tubular and the thick ascending limb due to greater levels of metabolic activity and oxygen consumption.

 - E- This patient with a past medical history of myasthenia gravis has developed increasing weakness, shortness of breath, and abdominal cramping.
 Further evaluation reveals bradycardia, tachypnea, weak cough, impaired inspiratory force, hyperactive bowel sounds, myogenic fasciculations, and decreased deep tendon reflexes.
 In the context of this patient’s medical history of medication use (prednisone and pyridostigmine), this is most likely due to an overdose of pyridostigmine.
 This agent is an acetylcholinesterase inhibitor used in patients with myasthenia gravis to improve synaptic ACh levels and decrease neuromuscular symptoms.
-In excess, this can lead to multiple cholinergic side effects, including bradycardia, hypotension, nausea, abdominal pain, diarrhea, hypoventilation, lethargy, weakness, paralysis, bronchospasm, etc.
+In excess, this can lead to multiple cholinergic side effects, including bradycardia, hypotension, nausea, abdominal pain, diarrhea, hypoventilation, lethargy, weakness, paralysis, bronchospasm, etc. For additional information check out MedSchool Bootcamp's video on Myasthenia Gravis.

 - B- Paracentric chromosomal inversions involve two breaks in one chromosome to create an intervening segment.
 This segment does not contain the centromere.
 The segment is then inverted (180 degrees) and re-inserted.
 These inversions can survive for long periods of time, through multiple generations.
 Normally, during prophase I, each pair of chromosomes come together and exchange genetic material (crossing over).
 A single chromosome containing a paracentric inversion may present structural challenges to crossover events, requiring the chromosomes to form a loop, allowing the inverted segment of one chromosome to align its genes accordingly with the normal segment of the other corresponding chromosome.
 If a crossover event occurs within the loop formed, two disproportionate chromosomal segments are produced.
 One chromosome may contain 2 centromeres, whereas the other may contain none.
 If a fetus is conceived with either of these two formed chromosomes, the pregnancy would be at risk for early spontaneous abortions.
 A liveborn child, would likely be the result of a crossover event occurring outside of the loop, in which case, two structurally similar chromosomal segments would be produced, and thus not be associated with aneuploidy.

 - D- This young boy has a family history significant for Huntington disease in a maternal grandfather, colon cancer in paternal grandfather, numbers colonic polys in father necessitating colectomy, and a confirmed heterozygous APC frameshift gene mutation in his father.
 Based on this patient’s current risk for genetic disease, investigating his risk of familial adenomatous polyposis (APC gene-adenomatous polyposis coli) is most appropriate.
 Since this patient’s father has a frameshift mutation it is appropriate to look for this directly.
 Though he may be at risk of Huntington disease, this is less important to test for as there is no preventative or curative treatment available.
+For additional information check out MedSchool Bootcamp's video on Single Stranded DNA Repair.

 - A- This 53-year-old female presents with six years of stiffness and pain in her hands that causes her difficulty buttoning her clothes.
 She is subsequently found to have multiple Swan Neck deformities (PIP hyperextension, DIP flexion).
 This is most likely representative of rheumatoid arthritis (RA).
 RA is associated with anti-citrullinated peptide antibodies ( > 90% specificity), rheumatoid factor (less specific, elevated in infectious disease, other autoimmune diseases, some healthy individuals), and antinuclear antibodies.
 RA is also associated with a genetic disposition with HLA-DR4 an HLA-DR1 proteins.

 - F- This patient is a known amphetamine drug abuser presenting with irritability, restlessness, tremor, palpitations, tachycardia, tachypnea, and hypertension.
 This is most likely due to recent amphetamine use.
 Amphetamines cause these symptoms via the increased synaptic release and inhibited reuptake of biogenic amines (epinephrine, norepinephrine, serotonin, and dopamine).
 This leads to sympathetic overstimulation and hallucinogenic effects.
+For additional information check out MedSchool Bootcamp's video on Amphetamines.

 - B- This young female has developed dysentery (blood diarrhea), acute kidney injury (oliguria, elevated creatinine), anemia, and thrombocytopenia, representing hemolytic uremic syndrome.
 This is most likely due to infection with the O157:H7 serotype of enterohemorrhagic Echerischia coli.
 Gastrointestinal inflammation facilitates the systemic circulation of bacterial toxins (Shiga-like toxin, verotoxin).
 This toxin preferentially causes endothelial damage, especially in the glomerulus (due to Gb3 receptor expression).
 Once damage, endothelial cells release cytokines that promote further damage, vasoconstriction, microthrombi formation and microangiopathic hemolytic anemia (MAHA).
 This leads to end-organ ischemia and damage, most commonly in the kidneys (large percentage of total blood flow), leading to acute kidney injury (e.g., decreased GFR, azotemia).